craicoverflow/craicoverflow.github.io/_posts/2018-06-06-a-month-in-india-delhi.md

 ### Central Park

 *Entry: free*.
-Located right in the centre of Connaught place, Central Park is a good place to go if you want to escape the madness of the city.
+Located right in the centre of Connaught place, Central Park is a good place to go if you want to an escape from the the chaos of the city.
 We met an Indian guy here called Jahn and chatted for about 40 minutes.
 He also introduced us to a popular dish known as a thali, which was so nice it became our go to lunch for the rest of this trip.
 Jahn, we are eternally grateful.

 <img class="post-image post-image-1" src="/assets/india/IMG_20180213_151900982-01.jpeg">
 _One of many thalis we ate on our trip_